scipp/scipp/doc/report-1.md

    - `MatrixWorkspace::getSpectrum(i).getSpectrumNo()` (also duplicated in `IndexInfo`).
    - `MatrixWorkspace::getAxis(1)`.

-There are often slight differences between the diffierent concepts, e.g., (1) masking of bins and masking of spectra/detectors is not the same, or (2) grouping of spectra is not the same as grouping detectors, however we can likely find a common way of expressing these concepts.
+There are often slight differences between the different concepts, e.g., (1) masking of bins and masking of spectra/detectors is not the same, or (2) grouping of spectra is not the same as grouping detectors, however we can likely find a common way of expressing these concepts.
 Eliminating duplication has several advantages:
 - Less code duplication.
 - Less confusion between different representations of the same concept.
 - Less risk of algorithms breaking workspaces by incorrect processing and or propagation of the different instances of the same concept.

 The above concepts could be unified in a way similar to the following:
-- Replace masking mechanisms in the workspace/instrument by linking a workspace to a `MaskWorkspace`.
+- Replace masking mechanisms in the workspace/instrument by linking a workspace to a `Workspace<bool>` (or rather a dedicated new `MaskWorkspace`).
-- Replace grouping mechanisms in the workspace by linking a workspace to a `GroupingWorkspace`.
+- Replace grouping mechanisms in the workspace by linking a workspace to a `Workspace<SpectrumDefinition>` (or rather a dedicated new `GroupingWorkspace`).
 - Remove the X-axis (keep only the unit).
 - Remove the Y-axis (keep only the unit) and generalize the `SpectrumNumber` to something that can deal with more general data that might be used to label the Y-axis, such as a two-theta value.

 Note that while this sounds simple there are a couple of subtleties for each of those items.

-### Key question: How do we handle a larger variety of workspaces in our algorithms?
+## Supporting a larger variety of workspaces in algorithms

 Currently Mantid attempts to handle a range of workspaces types via polymorphism.
 The key example is `MatrixWorkspace`, providing a common API for `Workspace2D`, `EventWorkspace`, and others.